 Despite the strong percentage growth rates in six of the last seven calendar years, the level is still low by historic standards - just over 63% of the long-run per capita level.
-The year-to-date data for the 2019 calendar year is showing marginal growth (4.1%) compared to the recent past.
+The preliminary data for the 2019 calendar year is suggesting slower growth (5.16%) than the recent past.

-2018 Building Permit Activity Relative to the County's Peak during the Period 2000-2007 fewer units.
+2018 Building Permit Activity Relative to the County's Peak during the Period 2000-2007

-building permits for more units, while 16 counties issued permits for
+When the 2018 results are compared to 2017, 51 counties issued building permits for more units, while 16 counties issued permits for fewer units.